 (ix) The occurrence of a Material Adverse Change (as hereinafter defined) with respect to Party A or Party B. "Material Adverse Change" means, (a) with respect to Party A, its Credit Support Provider’s Credit Rating is rated below "BBB-" by S&P or its Credit Support Provider has no Credit Rating from S&P; or (b) with respect to Party B, its Credit Rating is below “BBB-” by S&P or it fails to have a Credit Rating from S&P.

-“Credit Rating” means with respect to a party (or its Credit Support Provider, as the case may be) or entity, on any date of determination, the respective ratings then assigned to such party’s (or its Credit Support Provider's, as the case may be) or entity’s unsecured, senior long-term debt or deposit obligations (not supported by third party credit enhancement) by S&P, Moody’s or the other specified rating agency or agencies.
+“Credit Rating” means with respect to a party (or its Credit Support Provider, as the case may be) or entity, on any date of determination, the respective ratings then assigned to such party’s (or its Credit Support Provider's, as the case may be) or entity’s unsecured, senior long-term debt or deposit obligations (not supported by third party credit enhancement) by S&P or the other specified rating agency or agencies.

-“Moody’s” means Moody’s Investors Service, Inc. or its successor.

 “S&P” means the Standard & Poor's Rating Group (a division of McGraw-Hill, Inc.) or its successor.

 Part 2.
 Tax Representations.